-Here is some text that was generated out of the global chain: Ugly ghosost
+Here is some text that was generated out of the global chain: .stop

 Privacy instead of boring you with a bunch of legalese, here is a simple explanation:

-- we don't collect any messages without prior consent (opt in) - messages are stored in chain format, for more info see [here] - channels can be blacklisted, both server wide and user wide - you can delete your data at any time [here] - Items from the global chain cannot be deleted, since they are anonymized. - Download your data by clicking [this button] - we also store things such as server prefixes and channel blacklists, that's self explanatory - for special requests please contact ziad87#3990 or [email protected]
+- we don't collect any messages without prior consent (opt in) - messages are stored in chain format, for more info see [here] - channels can be blacklisted, both server wide and user wide - you can delete your data at any time [here] - HOWEVER, global data is anonymized and cannot be deleted!
+You may opt out from the global chain using mt globaloptout - Download your data by clicking [this button] - we also store things such as server prefixes and channel blacklists, that's self explanatory - for special requests please contact ziad87#3990 or [email protected]

 Command List MT is a simple bot, with only a few commands for its purpose.

-- mt help This screen, but on Discord - mt optin Opt in to message collection - mt privacy Privacy information - mt udata Sends your chain to your DMs - mt how How markov works - mt gen Generate out of the global chain - mt genuser [user*] Generate out of a user chain, or yourself - mt optout Opt out - mt delchain Delete your chain. (global items cannot be removed however!) - mt chbl [s/u] Blacklist a channel (s, for the server, u, for user) - mt invite Invite URL - mt ping Pong! - mt prefix [prefix] Set a prefix.
+- mt help This screen, but on Discord - mt optin Opt in to message collection - mt privacy Privacy information - mt udata Sends your chain to your DMs - mt how How markov works - mt gen Generate out of the global chain - mt genuser [user*] Generate out of a user chain, or yourself - mt optout Opt out - mt globaloptout Opts you out from the global chain - mt globaloptin Opts you in to the global chain - mt delchain Delete your chain. (global items cannot be removed however!) - mt chbl [s/u] Blacklist a channel (s, for the server, u, for user) - mt invite Invite URL - mt ping Pong! - mt prefix [prefix] Set a prefix.
 Requires Manage Server permission. - mt stats Statistics of the bot - mt setn Set the nickname of the bot to something generated - mt connect connect to a voice channel - mt saygen say something generated using TTS - mt saygenuser [user*] say something generated as a user using TTS - mt disconnect disconnect from a voice channel

 It's quite simple really.
 It basically records the pattern of your text.
 Here's how it works.
 Let's say these are some messages you said: hello, how is it going? what is this? how does this work?